jacksonllee/iso639/README.md

 ### Creating `Language` Instances

-Create a `Language` instance by one of the classmethods.
+Create a `Language` instance by one of the methods.

 #### `from_part3`, with an ISO 639-3 code